hyungkwonko/umato/README.md

-# Uniform Manifold Approximation and Two-phase Optimization
+# Uniform Manifold Approximation with Two-phase Optimization

 ## What is UMATO?
 work in progress...